What is H. W. L. Poonja (Papaji)?

 From soldier to seeker

 Born to a Punjabi Brahmin family in 1910.
-As a young man he was a Krishna devotee — a bhakta in the classical Hindu sense, longing for direct vision of his chosen form of God.
+As a young man he was a Krishna devotee, a bhakta in the classical Hindu sense, longing for direct vision of his chosen form of God.
 He served in the British Indian Army during the Second World War.
-The encounter that redirected his life came through a wandering sadhu who, when Poonja described his decades of devotional searching, told him there was one man left in India who could give him what he wanted.
-The man was Ramana Maharshi.
+The turn came through a wandering sadhu.
+When Poonja described his decades of devotional searching, the sadhu told him there was one man left in India who could give him what he wanted.
+That man was Ramana Maharshi§.

 The recognition

 Poonja arrived at Tiruvannamalai in 1944.
-By his own account, the recognition was not gradual: in Ramana's silent presence, the search ended.
+By his own account the recognition was not gradual.
+In Ramana's silent presence the search ended.
 He continued visiting through the late 1940s.
-After Ramana's death in 1950 he returned to ordinary life as a manager in a mining concern in southern India, holding the recognition privately for several decades.
-The wider transmission only began in the 1980s, when Westerners began to find him, and intensified after he settled in Lucknow in 1990.
+After Ramana's death in 1950 he returned to ordinary life as a manager in a mining concern in southern India and held the recognition privately for several decades.
+The wider transmission only began in the 1980s, when Westerners started to find him.
+It intensified after he settled in Lucknow in 1990.

 His instruction and his caution

-Papaji's teaching was sparse — variants of Ramana's self-enquiry and the single instruction keep quiet.
+Papaji's teaching was sparse.
+It came down to variants of Ramana's self-enquiry§ and the single instruction keep quiet.
+The format was satsang§: the student arrived with a question, sat in the room, and was directed back to the questioner.
+He kept no organisation and ordained no successors.
 He was equally famous for warning against premature claims of awakening.
-Many of those who later taught in his name did so with his blessing; others, he said publicly, had mistaken a deep glimpse for the final recognition.
-The caution is part of his lineage.
+Many of those who later taught in his name did so with his blessing.
+Others, he said publicly, had mistaken a deep glimpse for the final recognition.
+That caution is part of his lineage.

 — end of entry —